bvschaik/julius/doc/bugs.md

 ## Market trader doesn't take goods from the warehouse

 Gardens split roads into separate road networks.
-Even though marker trader can use garden tiles as road tiles and pass by a given warehouse, that warehouse (even if full) might be ignored if it's assigned to another road network than market building (each building is assigned to a single road network in Caesar 3).
+Even though market trader can use garden tiles as road tiles and pass by a given warehouse, that warehouse (even if full) might be ignored if it's assigned to another road network than market building (each building is assigned to a single road network in Caesar 3).
 To avoid this problem make sure that market traders traverse your city via road tiles rather than gardens.

 ![Bugs - two road networks](images/bugs_gardens.png)